skpanagiotis/Algorithms-and-Data-Structures/assignment-2018-1/README.md

 ## Description

 The purpose of the program is, given a graph and a parameter b, to calculate the optimal path and path that a person will be affected by present bias.
+Parameter b is referred to present bias, and b<1.

 The process of executing the program is: